simonkurtz-MSFT/nodejs-selenium-docker/README.md

 The Docker image is based on the [official NodeJS container image](https://hub.docker.com/_/node).
 This is a heavier image (~1.6 GB) but is considered the starting point for NodeJS.
 You may tweak this setup further by using a different base image.

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop).
-1. Run `docker build -f Dockerfile . -t "nodejs-selenium:v1"` from this directory in a terminal to build the Docker image.
+1. Run `docker build --platform=linux/amd64 -t chromedriver-test . ` from this directory in a terminal to build the Docker image.
-1. Run `docker run "nodejs-selenium:v1"` to execute the container and see the website title.
+1. Run `docker run -it --platform linux/amd64  --name test chromedriver-test ` to execute the container and see the website title.

 ![Docker container build and run](./assets/container-build-run.png "Docker container build and run")